Aquinf03/aqFramework/docs/train-folder.md

 A **train** is any directory that contains both:

-- `experiment.md` - human intent / brief
+- **`experiment.md`** — human intent / brief
-- `recipe.yaml` - kernel specification (family, method, data, eval, optional guard)

-Authority: `aq/src/core/schema.ts` (`isTrain` / `assertTrain`).
+- **`recipe.yaml`** — what aq should train and how to eval

-`aq init` creates a **new folder** (`aq-experiment`, or `aq-experiment-new1` if that exists, then `-new2`, …). `aq init my-name` does the same with your name.
+`aq init` creates a **new folder** (`aq-experiment`, or `aq-experiment-new1` if taken).
 It never dumps files into the current directory.
-Rename the folder anytime — a train is identified by `experiment.md` + `recipe.yaml` inside, not by the folder name.
+Rename the folder anytime — identity is the two files inside, not the name on the outside.

-`aq init` copies templates from `aq/templates/` and creates optional slots with `.keep` files.
-It refuses to initialize inside the `aq` package tree itself. `aq stage init <name>` still writes exactly under `stages/<name>/`.

-## Canonical layout
+## Layout

 ```
 my-train/
-  experiment.md            REQUIRED - what this train is for
+  experiment.md         required — what this train is for
-  recipe.yaml              REQUIRED - kernel spec (aq does not override)
+  recipe.yaml           required — family, method, data, eval

   data/                 your datasets (path from recipe)
-  evals/                   user probes (.csv / .jsonl) - no bundled zoo
+  evals/                user probes (.csv / .jsonl)
-  tools/                   scripts + optional custom fit (tools/<method>.py)
+  tools/                scripts + optional custom fit
   skills/               agent skills (+ optional MCP)
-  stages/                  nested trains (each is itself a train)
+  stages/               nested trains (each is a full train)
-  jobs/                    SYSTEM - runs + plans/ (cron/sweep yaml)
+  jobs/                 system — runs + plans/
-  artifacts/               SYSTEM - checkpoints, metrics, runs, …
+  artifacts/            system — checkpoints, metrics, runs, …
 ```

 ## Required files

 ### `experiment.md`

-Plain markdown for humans (and the agent).
-Say what the train is trying to prove, what success looks like, and any constraints.
-Template:
+Plain markdown for humans and the agent.
+Say what you are trying to prove, what success looks like, and any constraints.

-> What this train is for… Fork the folder to try a variant.

-This file is part of the train identity.
-Forking copies it; changing it is a deliberate edit.
+Forking copies this file.
+Changing it is a deliberate edit.

 ### `recipe.yaml`